SSR 03- 2p

 any medically determinable physical or mental impairment (or combination of impairments)

-that can be expected to result in death or that has lasted or can be expected to last
+which can be expected to result in death or which has lasted or can be expected to

 require that impairment result from anatomical, physiological, or psychological abnormalities